Link Search Menu Expand Document

 1. Make sure that you still have your circuit and code from Lab 5, and follow these steps to set your code up for testing:

-1. In lab5.h, add the following line to the top of the file:
+2. In snake.h, add the following line to the top of the file:

 #define TESTING

-2. In lab5.ino, comment out everything in your loop() function, and add the following line to the end of your setup() function:
+3. In lab5.ino, add the following lines to the end of your setup() function:

 5. Connect your Arduino, open the Serial Monitor, and upload and run the code.
 If you get to “All tests passed!”, congratulations.
 Get checked off by a TA.
 Be prepared for your TA to ask you conceptual questions about your test cases.
 Otherwise, debug your code, based on which transition fails.
 You may find that there is a flaw in your implementation, or you may find that your test case made an incorrect assumption.
 In the second case, you should correct your assumptions (asking a TA if need be), modify the test case, and re-parse your test cases as in step 4 above.